EdwinRodger/MyMangaDataBase/README.md

 2. Make virtual environment using pipenv
 3. Install other packages in that virtual environment if not already installed
 4. Automatically run the app on port 6070 in default browser

+## TLDR

+To run the code perfectly, you can use any python version between 3.8 to 3.10 and this project is made in python version 3.10.1

+I tested MMDB on WSL which is basically linux environment in windows and the program is working fine on my end but I expect it to be buggy or worst, completly broken on actual linux system.
+If thats the case, open an issue on github and I will try to fix it.